 This course prepares students to sit for the NASD Series 7 examination or who plan on pursuing a career in the financial services industry.
 The Series 7 exam qualifies people interested in gaining employment as a General Securities Registered Representative, which enables an individual to sell stocks, bonds and options.
 Topics include equities, debt/bonds, options, trading markets, regulations, tax laws, investment companies and initial public offerings.
-Prerequisite: AC1002 or AC1012 or AC1022.
+Perequisite: Fl2001.
 Quarter Credit Hours 9.0